Two civil attorneys challenge appointed judge for District Court Department 27

 “When you’re not in court every day and having to learn how to think on your feet and make decisions quickly and respond on the fly, it’s a lot more difficult to transition to the bench,” she said.

 Mendoza’s endorsements include major law enforcement organizations, the Latin Chamber of Commerce and the Laborers’ International Union of North America Local 872.
 Coffing is endorsed by the Armed Forces Chamber, the Nevada Veterans Association and Veterans in Politics International.
-McLeod’s endorsements include Hispanics in Politics and the Nevada American Federal of Labor and Congress of Industrial Organizations union.
+McLeod’s endorsements include Hispanics in Politics and the Nevada AFL-CIO union.

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-0240.